 " Elizabeth has created a brilliant full body strength training programme and guides you every step of the way.
 I feel stronger and more confident in myself than I have in a long time.
 Elizabeth's LIFT programme is the next best thing to a personal trainer. "

 This is isolated core and abs work to supplement the work your core will be having to do during the Strength sessions.
-There are two sessions each week, both under 30 minutes.
-While I will coach on pelvic floor and abdominal wall considerations in both sessions, Core - Preg&Beg is specifically programmed for pregnancy, beginners and early postpartum.
+There is one Core session each week, of around 30 minutes' duration.
+I coach on pelvic floor and abdominal wall considerations in this session, offering modifications for pregnancy, postpartum and beginners.
+If these sessions aren't quite right for you, you can dip into my Core - Preg&Beg library instead.

-Conditioning is basically cardio, but we use weights or bands during some of the movements.
-These sessions are fairly high intensity when done "as prescribed", but we can always adjust them to suit our current ability.
-Some of the exercises will be high impact (e.g. jumps) but lower impact alternatives will always be provided for those who require them and, crucially, I will coach you on how to progress from low to high impact (or, in the case of pregnancy, from high to low impact) as we go.
+You can do your own thing each week OR dip into my Conditioning Library.
+We use weights or bands during some of the movements, and these sessions are fairly high intensity when done "as prescribed".
+I guide on how to adjust them to suit your current ability.
+Some of the exercises are high impact (e.g. jumps) but lower impact alternatives will always be provided for those who require them and, crucially, I coach you on how to progress from low to high impact (or, in the case of pregnancy, from high to low impact) as we go.

-While you can do these sessions in a gym, it's designed to be a home-based programme.
+LIFT is designed to be a home-based programme, but you can also do my sessions in the gym.
 You won’t need too much space for the workouts.
 You’ll need a mat if you are uncomfortable lying on the floor.
 A few of the exercises will need you to have a bench or sofa to lean on or raise your feet on, others will require a strong, sturdy chair.

-Ideally, at the very least, you'll need some dumbbells, miniband loops and a CrossFit style resistance band.
-That said, I would suggest you refrain from going on a massive spending spree and try your first block using whatever you already have or just getting some bands in the first instance, which are compact and relatively cheap.
+Ideally, at the very least, you'll need some dumbbells, a miniband loops and a longer resistance band.
+That said, I would suggest you refrain from going on a massive spending spree and try your first block using whatever you already have to hand.
+Some movements might feel too easy, but you'll at least get a taste of the programme, and you can invest in some weights from there if you want to stay on.

 Basically, the more kit you have at home, the more options you'll have to progress and challenge yourself as you get stronger and more confident.
 I have LIFTers who have purchased barbells and pull up bars and have never looked back!
 See it as an investment, that will actually work out much, much cheaper than a gym membership and/or a personal trainer over time.
 And, of course, you will be future proofed against any future gym closures!